 What are Pupusas?

 Pupusas are a traditional dish from El Salvador and are similar to a corn pancake with bean and cheese or meat filling.
 They are similar to a flatbread or pancake that is made with corn flour (masa) and can be filled with a variety of different savory fillings, like cheese, beans, beef, pork or veggies.
 They’re often with curtido and salsa roja (a Salvadorian red sauce).

 You may have heard of Venezuelan “arepas” or Mexican “gorditas.”
 Pupusas are like a cousin to these popular Latin American recipes as all of them are made with corn masa and stuffed with a variety of fillings.
 My family loves the delicious simplicity of bean and cheese pupusas.

-How to make pupusas:
+How to make Pupusas:

-- Mix flour, salt, and water.
-Add masa harina (corn flour) and salt to a large mixing bowl.
-Add the warm water, little by little, mixing the dough with your hand until you get the consistency of a soft play dough.
+Make Dough: Add masa harina (corn flour) and salt to a large mixing bowl then add the warm water, little by little, while mixing the dough with your hand until you get the consistency of a soft play dough.
 Add butter and chicken bouillon if you’d like, for extra flavor.

-Cook and Serve: Place pupusas on a hot griddle or skillet and cook for about 2-4 minutes on each side, until golden.
+Cook and Serve: Place pupusas on a hot griddle or skillet and cook for 2-4 minutes on each side, until golden.
 Serve immediately, topped with Curtido and Salsa Roja.

 Leftover cooked pupusas should be stored in an airtight container in the fridge.
 Reheat them on a hot griddle for a minute on each side.